 How to Install NetBeans in Ubuntu Desktop

-In this tutorial I will explain how to install NetBeans IDE in Ubuntu 16.04.
+In this tutorial I will explain how to install NetBeans IDE in Ubuntu 18.04 (This guide also compatible with previous LTS version, Ubuntu 16.04).
 The current version is NetBeans 8 and available from the Ubuntu apt repository.

 Best and recommended method is to install NetBeans using the apt-get command:

 The apt-get command will automatically install all dependent packages needed by NetBeans IDE.